-In Asia Pacific, Managed Operations growth was pushed by purchase for re-selling, the remainder came from the customer Noble group in Hong Kong and fertilisation on the Standard Chartered Bank contract.
+In Asia Pacific, Managed Operations growth was pushed by purchase for re-selling, the remainder came from the customer Noble group in Hong Kong and fertilization on the Standard Chartered Bank contract.
 In 2008, Asia Pacific generated EUR 23 million additional revenue in Managed Operations compared to last year which represents an organic growth of +30.7%.

-1.3.5.
-Revenue by service line
+16.3.5 Revenue by service line